Island Pond, Vermont: History

-The Railroad
+The railroad

 The former Grand Trunk Railroad station is now a bank branch and offices.

 Island Pond became an important railroad center in 1853 when the Grand Trunk Railway established international connections between Montreal, Quebec, and Portland, Maine.
-The half-way point in the Portland-Montreal railroad line, this town became a booming railroad center with a roundhouse, shops, and all the facilities associated with train operations.
-In 1923 the Grand Trunk Railway of Canada was bankrupt and taken over by the Canadian government and operated as the Canadian National Railways.
+The half-way point in the Portland–Montreal railroad line, this town became a booming railroad center with a roundhouse, shops, and all the facilities associated with train operations.
+In 1923, the Grand Trunk Railway of Canada was bankrupt and taken over by the Canadian government and operated as the Canadian National Railways.
+From 1931 until after World War II, the United States Border Patrol maintained a station in Island Pond.

 With the Canadian government directing the railroad, political considerations soon outweighed the economics of the railroad; commerce was displaced from the port of Portland to the Canadian ports of Halifax and St. John.
 The importance of the Portland line then began a decline which was never to be reversed.
 Island Pond's days as a major railroad town were over by the late 1950s due to the elimination of steam locomotives.
 By 1960 passenger train service to Portland had ended, and three years later the diesel locomotive shop was closed.
-In 1966 barely a skeleton staff of people worked in Island Pond after the roundhouse closed.
-Canadian National continued to operate freight service to Portland until 1988; the following year the line was sold to a short line operator, the St. Lawrence & Atlantic Railroad, which provides service to this day.
+In 1966, barely a skeleton staff of people worked in Island Pond after the roundhouse closed.
+Canadian National continued to operate freight service to Portland until 1988; the following year, the line was sold to a short line operator, the St. Lawrence and Atlantic Railroad, which continues to provide service.

 Common Sense Cafe at 28 Cross Street next door to Yellow Deli--both owned and operated by the Twelve Tribes.